Rosario Dawson Is On A Beautiful Road Trip & She Wants You To Come Along

 The first nonnegotiable?
 Meditation.
 Dawson was trained by mbg's own Light Watkins, and now she aims for 40 minutes daily.
 "It's such a beautiful recharge," she said.
 She's also taken the food-as-medicine lessons of her childhood to heart, starting every day with a smoothie.
 "I always have a protein shake," she said—although now that she's an action hero, she adds a surprising ingredient to it.
 "What I've noticed over the years, especially on all the different Marvel shows, when people are really working on their fitness and energy levels—they always add oatmeal," said the star, who has partnered with Quaker to create a three-part video series highlighting the myriad benefits of oats.

-Essential oils play a key part in her wellness routine (she swears by doTerra's On Guard, especially when traveling), as does self-care, which looks less like candlelit baths (although she loves those too) and more like tuning into—and obeying—her gut instincts and needs.
+Essential oils play a key part in her wellness routine, as does self-care, which looks less like candlelit baths (although she loves those too) and more like tuning into—and obeying—her gut instincts and needs.
 "I want to make sure that the daughter who is emulating me... what does she see me doing?
 Am I just burning the candle at both ends and surviving and hustling and making things work—but she could see the bags under my eyes and sometimes the tone under my voice because I'm feeling gruff and just kinda getting through it?
 Or am I waking up in the morning well-rested and present and able to kind of notice something that is going on with her cause I'm not just driving through my day?"
 Her eyes, already wide, grew wider as she leaned forward.
 "It's a big difference."

 It's a palpable passion, the passion of her marching grandmothers and her early community organizer role models; the passion that drives her to try to change the world through clothing, and food and powerful, women-led entertainment.